gbadev-org/gbadoc/content/registers.md

 ## 0x4000120 - 0x400012A - Serial Communication Registers

 Note: All of the serial comm information originates from [Andrew May's description](http://members.truepath.com/AndrewMay/GBA.html) of the GBA linker hardware, which in turn was compiled from various other sources on the web.
 My thanks to ePAc for discovering his site and putting the information into a format consistent with the rest of this spec.
-If anybody else has information to add to this, don't hesitate to mail me.
+If anybody else has information to add to this, please [send us a PR](https://github.com/gbadev-org/gbadoc).

 <a id="REG_SCD0"></a>